extremq/oracle-db-docker-scripts/README.md

 ![The connection screen](image.png)

 The password is `parola`.
 Mind that the DB storage is not persistent.
 This is only suitable for simple testing.

+## (Not recommended) sqlplus
+You can also directly connect inside the docker container using the `connect.sh` script.
+However, this gives you a really basic console with limited features.
+You may also use the `sqlplus` binary if your distribution packages it.